Frequently Asked Questions

 The Galapagos Islands are a year round destination and can be visited during any time of the year.

-The high seasons are generally considered to be mid-December through January and June through August, as this is when most foreign visitors arrive, but visiting year-round is no problem.
+The high seasons are generally considered to be mid-December through January and June through August, as this is when most foreign visitors arrive, but visiting year-round is not a problem.

-In the Galapagos, peak tourist periods are June to August, December to January and around Easter.
 The wildlife is always there, and you can see birds courting and young in their nests during any month.
-The exception are waved albatrosses, which leave en masse in mid-December and stay at sea until late March.
+The exception are waved albatrosses, which leave en mass in mid-December and stay at sea until late March then they begin to arrive on Espanola Island.

-No matter which time of the year you go, there is always lots of wildlife to be seen.
+No matter which time of the year you decide to go, there are always lots of wildlife to be seen.

 Return to top of page